THC Extraction Machine

 What is THC Extraction

 The process of extracting THC is similar to other extraction processes like essential oils.
 In the case of a typical THC extraction machine, solvents like hydrocarbons, ethanol or CO2 are used to strip cannabinoids, terpenes and other plant components from the biomass.
 This is the very first step in creating THC extract products like dabs, edibles, tinctures, and others.
 Depending on the scale and desired outcome of the extraction process, a THC extraction machine could look and perform in varying ways:

 At Home THC Extraction Machine: In its smallest scale, THC extraction can be done with very simple at home equipment.
 For example, Rick Simpson Oil (RSO) is a very simple extract that uses very little equipment at all.
-A THC extraction machine in this case would simply be a jar to contain ethanol and cannabis, a funnel and filter, and something like a rice cooker to slowly decarboxylate and remove remaining solvents.
+A THC extraction machine in this case would simply be a jar to contain ethanol and biomass, a funnel and filter, and something like a rice cooker to slowly decarboxylate and remove remaining solvents.
 This creates a potent THC extract intended for consumption often in medicinal settings.

 Ethanol/Hydrocarbon THC Extraction Machine: Some larger scale extractors are designed specifically for ethanol extraction, a powerful extraction solvent in and of itself.
 Due to the volatile nature of ethanol, these extractors are often designed to safely operate with the flammability requirements of an ethanol extraction.
 The same can be said of hydrocarbon extractors which often operate with the same ramifications in place.